-People with mental health problems deserve the same quality of care as those with medical conditions.
-Our center has worked with research teams at Harvard, Duke, and UNC-Chapel Hill to develop tests that predict how people will respond to medications, and we’ll use that type of careful assessment to help you find the best fit in treatment.
+People with mental health problems deserve the same quality of care as those with medical problems.
+Our center has worked with research teams at Harvard, Duke, and UNC-Chapel Hill to develop tests that predict how people will respond to medications, and we’ll use that type of careful assessment to help you find the best treatment.

-Genetic testing is the newest addition to our diagnostic tools.
-It can help identify better options when people don’t respond well to antidepressants.
+Genetic testing can help identify better options when people don’t respond well to antidepressants.
 We began using genetic testing in 2013 and are encouraged by the rapid growth in research in this area.

 Stress doesn’t damage the brain, but it can cause brain cells to shrink back.
-We give priority to treatments that help those cells to strengthen and form new connections so that people can think clearer, feel better, and handle stress more effectively.
+We look for treatments that strengthen brain cells and help them form new connections, allowing people to think clearer, feel better, and handle stress more effectively.

 Depression is the most common face of bipolar disorder (unfortunately the manic ups are actually very rare).
 In the 1990’s there was only one effective option for bipolar depression: lithium.
 While that remains a very good choice for many people, we’re happy to see that over 20 treatments are now available.
 Read Moreon our treatment menu.